 I was a Navy Helicopter Pilot before switching to a career in design.
 I have been working in small teams to solve problems throughout my 10-year career.

-I'm motivated to build tools that enhance people’s experience with valuable so that... customers can find what they are looking for with ease.
-Workers can do their job with less effort.
-And companies/ organizations can make more money for profit or put it to use in better ways.
+I'm motivated to build tools that enhance people’s experience with (link to process site).

-Everyone wins.

 I used to think Design was only to make things look pretty.
 Design is about solving problems.
 And of course, it doesn't hurt to look good at the same time.